radius-project/radius/examples/azure-examples/azure-servicebus/dapr-integrations/_index.md

 ---
 type: docs
-title: "Use Dapr with Radius"
+title: "How to use Dapr Integrations with Radis"
-linkTitle: "Use Dapr with Radius"
+linkTitle: "How to use Dapr Integrations with Radis"
-description: "Learn how to use Dapr and Radius together"
+description: "Guides for using Dapr components with Radius"
 weight: 20
 ---